 Quizzes: Quizzes will be given as necessary to determine the collective standing of the class.
-Quizzes will usually be announced in advance, but this is not a requirement; pop-quizzes may be assigned.Quizzes may be given in class (with a digital version for remote students) or online via Knewton-Alta
+Quizzes will usually be announced in advance, but this is not a requirement; pop-quizzes may be assigned.
+Quizzes will be given in class (with a digital version for remote students).